Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Security

-In the UC framework the security is analyzed by comparing a real world with an ideal world.
+As mentioned before, the UC framework considers a real and an ideal worlds.
 In the real world Alice and Bob interact between themselves and with an adversary $\adv$ and an environment $\env$.
-The environment $\env$ captures all external activities to the protocol instance under consideration, and is responsible for giving the inputs and getting the outputs from Alice and Bob.
+The environment $\env$ captures all external activities to the protocol instance under consideration (i.e., it captures the outside world, everything other than the single protocol instance whose security is being analyzed), and is responsible for giving the inputs and getting the outputs from Alice and Bob.
 The adversary $\adv$ can corrupt either Alice or Bob, in which case he gains the control over that participant.
 The network scheduling is assumed to be adversarial and thus $\adv$ is responsible for delivering the messages between Alice and Bob.
 In the ideal world, there is an ideal functionality $\F$ that captures the perfect specification of the desired outcome of the computation. $\F$ receives the inputs directly from Alice and Bob, performs the computations locally following the primitive specification and delivers the outputs directly to Alice and Bob.
 A protocol $\pi$ executed between Alice and Bob in the real world UC-realizes the ideal functionality $\F$ if for every adversary $\adv$ there exists a simulator $\s$ such that no environment $\env$ can distinguish between: (1) an execution of the protocol $\pi$ in the real world with the participants Alice and Bob, and the adversary $\adv$; (2) and an ideal execution with dummy parties (that only forward inputs/outputs), $\F$ and $\s$.

 \textbf{Simplifications:} The messages of ideal functionalities are formally public delayed outputs, meaning that $\s$ is first asked whether they should be delivered or not (this is due to the modeling that the adversary controls the network scheduling).
 This detail as well as the session identifications are omitted from the description of functionalities presented here for the sake of readability.